smart-data-lake/smart-data-lake/docs/reference/schema.md

 ---
 id: schema
-title: dataObject Schema
+title: Schema
 ---

-Smart Data Lake Builder relies on DataFrame schema to verify proper transitions from one dataObject to another.
+Smart Data Lake Builder relies on DataFrame schema to verify proper transitions from one DataObject to another.

-Depending on the dataObject the schema is provided directly with the data source.
+Depending on the DataObject the schema is provided directly with the data source.
 Alternative, the schema can be specified in the configuration or inferred from the data.

-Furthermore, depending on the dataObject type, schema evolution is supported, see below.
+Furthermore, depending on the DataObject type, schema evolution is supported, see below.

 ## Schema inference
-For most dataObjects the Schema can be inferred, e.g. by sampling items in an XML stream.
+For most DataObjects the Schema can be inferred, e.g. by sampling items in an XML stream.
 Nevertheless, best practice especially for production cases are fixed schemata.

 ## schemaMin